 A lack of computer skills can often put people off using estimating software, but support will be provided with a good software package.

 “The company I picked has a very good support base in terms of training,” says Clark.
 “You can go on its website and there are plenty of videos and they walk you right through it and you can pick it up quite quickly.

 “It’s like when you buy a tool for your company you have to really get to know the tool and make sure it works for your business.”

 Choose a package that offers an appropriate level of support for your business, as the format in which it is delivered will vary (email, telephone etc), and it can be limited to a set amount of time.

 Not a member?
 Join our network

-By joining us, you and your organisation will get the recognition you deserve to grow your business confidently.
+By joining us, you will get the recognition you deserve to grow your business confidently.
 Our members tell us that the FMB accreditation delivers quality leads, projects and customers.